 Microwaves are not permitted in the residences.
 The Residence Life office in conjunction with the Student Government Association has a program that offers the Microfridge, a combination refrigerator and microwave.
 If you are interested in renting a Microfridge, you may contact New England Student Services at www.nestudentservices.com or by telephone at 401.405.0920.
 Our registration code for the site is 9481.

 May I see my room prior to arrival?

 During the academic year all rooms are assigned which precludes the showing of a room.
 However, if the Admission office has a showroom that is available, that room can be viewed.
 Contact the Admission Office at 603.645.9611 to arrange for a tour.
 Approximate room dimensions are available on our Web site on the Amenities page.

 Students are allowed to have vehicles on campus.
-Parking decals must be obtained from the Public Safety Department, Belknap Hall.
+Parking decals must be obtained from Public Safety.

 Students can purchase property insurance coverage through National Student Services.
 Students can apply for coverage or renew and modify existing coverage as well as obtain information that they will need about these programs.

 May I bring a bed, my own mattress, desk?

 All university furniture must remain in the location in addition to any furniture brought in.
 Students are financially responsible for university furniture that is missing or damaged.

 A suite is a grouping of double and single rooms in a residence hall that has a common lounge and separate sex bathrooms.